bobtsang/bobtsang.github.io/_posts/2020-04-10-Experiments.markdown

 - Randomization
     - Running the trials in an experiment in random order
 - Replication
+    - Independent `repeat run` of each factor combination
     - Sample size
 - Blocking

+### Guideliness

+1. Recognition of and statemetn of problem
+2. Selection of the response variable
+3. Choice of factors, levels and range
+   a.
+Design factors vs. nuisance factors

+4. Choice of experimental design
+5. Performing the experiment
+6. Statistical analysis of data
+7. Conclusions and recommendations

 ### Factorial Design